SDL-Hercules-390/hyperion/readme/README.MAKETAPE.md

 _**ANSI**_

 Specifying the `ANSI` option causes ANSI format Standard Labels to be written to your output tape file.

 Choosing this option also causes your chosen input data to <i><u>not</u></i> be translated to EBCDIC before writing it to the output tape file.

 _**BINARY**_

 Specify the `BINARY` option to prevent any ASCII to EBCDIC translation from occurring when writing the chosen input file to the tape output file.

 When this option is specified the input data will be written <i><u>exactly as-is</u></i> to the output file.
 That is to say, any records shorter than the specified `LRECL:` are _not_ padded with blanks nor translated.

 If this option is _not_ specified however, then each input record is considered to be a text record and will first be padded with blanks to reach the specified `LRECL:` and then translated from ASCII to EBCDIC using the Code Page specified by the `CODEPAGE:` option before being written to the output tape.

+**NOTE:** When a **"meta-file"** is used as input (refer to the `INPUT:` option further below), the `BINARY` option is applied by default to _all_ files listed in your meta-file.
+If you wish to be able to have some files processed as binary files and other files processed as text files, then do _not_ specify the `BINARY` option, and use the `'BIN'` meta-file keyword instead.

 _**BLOCK:**_